kuiperzone/Yaap/README.md

 # Yaap

-## Yet Another Argument Parser
-**Yaap** is a simple argument parser for .NET.
+**Yaap** is *yet another argument parser* for C# .NET.
 It is licensed as GPL-3.0-or-later.

-CLASS: **KuiperZone.Utility.ArgumentParser**
+SEE CLASS: **KuiperZone.Utility.ArgumentParser**

 Argument keys are to be prefixed with '-' or "--", as shown by the following command line example:

-    APP value -size=100 -filename "Dir/Folder/File Name" --debug.
+    APP value -size=100 --filename "Dir/Folder/File Name" --debug.

+There is no distinction between  "-" or "--".
 The "value" is a floating value.
 All other items are treated as key-value pairs.
 Above, the "debug" flag will be interpreted as the key-value pair: -debug=True.

 Usage 1:

     public static int Main(string[] args)
     {
         // With array construction
-        var args = new KuiperZone.Utility.ArgumentParser(args);
+        var parser = new KuiperZone.Utility.ArgumentParser(args);

-        Console.WriteLine("VALUE: " + args.Value);
+        Console.WriteLine("VALUE: " + parser.Value);

-        if (args.GetOrDefault("v", false) || args.GetOrDefault("version", false))
+        if (parser.GetOrDefault("v", false) || parser.GetOrDefault("version", false))
         {
             Console.WriteLine("1.0.0");
             return 0;